Portrait of Dr Katja Haustein

 About

-Before joining the University of Kent in 2012, Katja studied Comparative Literature, German Literature, and History in Berlin, London, Paris, and Cambridge.
-She was a British Academy Postdoctoral Research Fellow at Cambridge, and a Max Weber Fellow at the European University Institute in Florence.
+Before joining the University of Kent, Katja studied comparative literature, German literature, and history in Berlin, London, Paris, and Cambridge.
+She was a British Academy Postdoctoral Research Fellow at Cambridge, a Max Weber Fellow at the European University Institute in Florence, a Visiting Scholar at the German Institute in Rome, and the recipient of a Leverhulme Research Fellowship.

 Research interests

-Katja has written on conceptions of space and the theory of myths in modern French literature; on twentieth-century autobiography and visual culture, including Regarding Lost Time: Photography, Identity, and Affect in Proust, Benjamin, and Barthes (Oxford, Legenda: 2012/2020); on the conceptual history of empathy and pity; and on the cultural history of breastfeeding.
-Her most recent book project, which was awarded a Leverhulme Trust Research Fellowship in 2019/20, is called Alone With Others: An Essay On Tact in Five Encounters.
-The book defines tact as an intuitive and creative mode of negotiating the appropriate distance between people.
-It shows how tact becomes significant in times of crisis, when established codes of sociability disintegrate, and new modes of communication have to be found.
-The book reconstructs the conceptual history of tact from the late eighteenth century to the present, to then focus on the First World War, the Second World War, and 1968 as three different periods of social and political upheaval that marked the twentieth century.
-In a series of reading encounters with key authors such as Proust, Plessner, Adorno, Truffaut, and Barthes, the book reconsiders our ways of engaging with other people, images, and texts, and gauges the significance of tact today.
-Alone With Others is forthcoming from Cambridge University Press.
+Katja has written on twentieth-century autobiography and visual culture, including Regarding Lost Time: Photography, Identity, and Affect in Proust, Benjamin, and Barthes (Oxford: Legenda, 2012/2020); on conceptions of space and the theory of myths in modern French literature and thought; on the intellectual histories of empathy, tact, and pity; and on the cultural history of milk, love, and breastfeeding in Europe.
+In her new book, Alone with Others: An Essay on Tact in Five Modernist Encounters (Cambridge University Press, 2023), Katja looks at tact as an intuitive and creative mode of negotiating the appropriate distance between people.
+She shows how tact becomes significant in times of crisis, when established codes of sociability disintegrate, and new modes of communication have to be found.
+Drawing on a wide range of continental European literature and thought, she reconstructs tact’s conceptual history from the late eighteenth century to the present, to then focus on three periods of socio-political upheaval that have marked the twentieth century: the First World War, the Second World War and – different, but equally significant in terms of disrupting traditional ways of living together – the student revolution of 1968.
+In a series of reading encounters with Marcel Proust, Helmuth Plessner, Theodor Adorno, François Truffaut, and Roland Barthes, Katja reconsiders how we engage with other people, (moving) images, and texts, and emphasizes the significance of tact as a social and hermeneutical category in our time.
+First reviews of Alone with Others can be found in the Los Angeles Review of Books and The Times Literary Supplement.

 Teaching